 On the next altitude level, we can see the entire city, where all access procedures including transplantation are done in a coordinated fashion.
 This metaphor represents a large hospital or an academic institution with resources and professionals meet all demands for a complete Renal Replacement Therapy (RRT) program.
 (Table 2).
 A complete RRT program has 4 arms: Transplant, PD, HD and palliative management.

 If we decide to fly even higher or at 60K ft at supersonic speed, this image paraphrases the national level of ESRD and dialysis access planning, again now including disease prevention measures and transplant and national safety planning.
 The 60K ft level metaphor represents a national health care program.

-This image of the burning Concorde aircraft on takeoff from the ORLY airport in Paris, is a stark reminder that even the best and most sophisticated designed (healthcare) system can fail when human errors intercept and rules are not followed.
+The image of the burning Concorde aircraft on takeoff from the ORLY airport in Paris, is a stark reminder that even the best and most sophisticated designed (healthcare) system can fail, when human errors intercept and rules are not followed.

 The International Space Station – 350 miles up.